ray-project/ray/doc/source/tune/key-concepts.rst

 * :ref:`tune-guides`: Tutorials for using Tune with your preferred machine learning library.
 * :doc:`/tune/examples/index`: End-to-end examples and templates for using Tune with your preferred machine learning library.
-* :ref:`tune-tutorial`: A simple tutorial that walks you through the process of setting up a Tune experiment.
+* :doc:`/tune/getting-started`: A simple tutorial that walks you through the process of setting up a Tune experiment.

 Further Questions or Issues?